COVID-19—We’re in this together

 Connect users to free online resources

-Many content providers are offering free access to e-content collections to help you maintain online services during the COVID-19 crisis.
-We are actively partnering with global content providers to ensure continued access through OCLC cataloging, discovery, and resource sharing services.
-We will continue to update a growing list of available content, including recommended options to access this content through OCLC services.
-To learn more about these partnerships, read a recent blog post from Chip Nilges, Vice President of Business Development.
+Many content providers are offering free access to e-content collections to help you maintain online services during the pandemic We are actively partnering with global content providers to ensure continued access through OCLC cataloging, discovery, and resource sharing services.
+We will continue to update list of available content, including recommended options to access this content through OCLC services.
+To learn more about these partnerships, read a blog post from Chip Nilges, Vice President of Business Development.

 Seamless access to e-resources